 A virtual method in an abstract class may be declared as a prototype without providing an implementation.
 This may be indicated with the keyword extern together with not providing a method body.
 An extended subclass may provide an implementation by overriding the virtual method.
-Once a virtual method has been overridden with an implementation, all subsequent overrides shall provide an implementation.

 Abstract classes may be extended to additional abstract classes, but all prototype virtual methods shall have implementations in order to be extended into a non-abstract class.
 By having implementations for all its methods, the class is complete and may now be constructed.
+Any class may be extended into an abstract class, and may provide additional or overridden virtual methods without implementations.